pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

     $(FILE_FOLDER)/PFM/$(MODEL)_ISO$(EXIF_ISO)_$(FILE_EXTENSION)

-Remember to select the *Lab* output colour profile here as well.
+Remember to select the *Lab* output color profile here as well.

 You need to export all the RAW and JPEG files, not just the RAWs.